fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 {% endhighlight %}

 This works.
-Nonetheless, I want to avoid the headaches that come with mutable state.
+Nonetheless, I want to avoid the headaches associated with mutable state.
 A pure transformation from ticks to tick count seems like it should be as simple as summing an array of numbers.